What is the Energy Charter Treaty and how has it been amended?

 A study by Boston University, Colorado State University and Queen's University in Canada estimates that the costs of possible legal claims from oil and gas investors challenging government action to curb fossil fuels could reach $340 billion.

-The European Commission, the EU's executive arm, last year proposed the whole bloc withdraw from the ECT, after failing to get member states to agree to modernisation proposals aimed at bringing the treaty in line with the Paris climate agreement.
+But last year, the European Commission, the EU's executive arm, proposed the whole bloc withdraw from the ECT, after failing to get member states to agree to proposed changes.

-Countries opposed to the proposals said they were not enough to align the ECT with climate policies because they would allow fossil fuel investments to be protected for at least another decade.
+Countries opposed to the new amendments said they did not go far enough to align the ECT with climate policies.
+Opting out of fossil fuel investment protection would apply immediately for new investments but existing investments would be protected for at least another decade.

 Ireland, Denmark and Portugal announced their withdrawals in 2023, after Spain, the Netherlands, Poland, France, Germany, Luxembourg and Slovenia walked out in 2022.